 Transcultural C.A.R.E.
 Associates provides keynote presentations, workshops, seminars, consultations, and training focusing on clinical, administrative, research and educational issues related to cultural competence, transcultural health care & mental health.

 Our Model of Service

-“The Process of Cultural Competence in the Delivery of Healthcare Services,” is a culturally consciously model of healthcare delivery that defines cultural competence as “the process in which the healthcare professional continually strives to achieve the ability and availability to effectively work within the cultural context of a client” (family, individual or community).
+“The Process of Cultural Competence in the Delivery of Healthcare Services,” is a culturally conscious model of healthcare delivery that defines cultural competence as “the process in which the healthcare professional continually strives to achieve the ability and availability to effectively work within the cultural context of a client” (family, individual or community).
 It is a process of becoming culturally competent, not being culturally competent.
 This model of cultural competence views cultural awareness, cultural knowledge, cultural skill, cultural encounters and cultural desire as the five constructs of cultural competence.
 Cultural encounter is the pivotal construct of cultural competence that provides the energy source and foundation for one’s journey towards cultural competence.
 For more information about this model and its development, please click onto this (link).

 What Does C.A.R.E.
 Stand For?